TommyJOUHANSC28/holbertonschool-printf/README.md

 _printf.c:

-The format consists of two types of elements: the characters to be displayed on the screen, The prototype of this function is: int _printf(const char format, ...);
+The format consists of two types of elements: the characters to be displayed on the screen.

+The prototype of this function is: int _printf(const char format, ...).

 This project is a very simple explanation of how the _printf function works:

 We check if the text to be displayed (format) is empty.

 If so, we stop everything and return -1.

 We prepare the list of functions that can display each data type (%d, %s, %c, etc.).

 We exit cleanly and return the total number of characters displayed.